Peer OR self-nomination permitted

 The Taira Prize is generously funded by the Integrated Ocean Drilling Program Management International and is given in partnership between AGU and the Japan Geoscience Union (JpGU).
 It is presented at the AGU Fall Meeting.

-The prize was named after Dr. Asahiko Taira of the Japan Agency for Marine-Earth Science and Technology.
-Dr. Taira has more than 40 years of experience in geological research and previously served as an associate professor at Kochi University, as well as a professor at the University of Tokyo.
-His work has been published in more than 200 American and Japanese publications.
+The prize was named after Dr. Asahiko Taira of Tokai University.
+Dr. Taira has more than 50 years of experience in geological research and previously served as an associate professor at Kochi University, a professor at the University of Tokyo, and president of the Japan Agency for Marine-Earth Science and Technology (JAMSTEC).
+His work has been published in more than 200 English and Japanese language publications.